-Abstract-The joint source-channel coding problem for softdecision demodulated time-correlated fading channels is investigated without the use of channel coding and interleaving.
-For the purpose of system design, the recently introduced non-binary noise discrete channel with queue based noise (NBNDC-OB) is adopted.
-This analytically tractable Markovian model has been shown to effectively represent correlated fading channels that are hard to handle analytically.
+Abstract-The joint source-channel coding (JSCC) problem for soft-decision-demodulated time-correlated fading channels is investigated without the use of channel coding and interleaving.
+For the purpose of system design, the recently introduced nonbinary noise discrete channel with queue-based (QB) noise (NBNDC-QB) is adopted.
+This analytically tractable Markovian model has been shown to represent effectively correlated fading channels that are hard to handle analytically.
 Optimal sequence maximum a posteriori (MAP) detection of a discrete Markov source sent over the NBNDC-QB is first studied.
 When the Markov source is binary and symmetric, a necessary and sufficient condition under which the MAP decoder is reduced to a simple instantaneous symbol-by-symbol decoder is established.
-Two robust lossy source coding schemes with low-encoding delay are next proposed for the NBNDC-QB.
-The first scheme consists of a scalar quantizer, a proper index assignment, and a sequence MAP decoder designed to harness the redundancy left in the quantizer's indices, the channel's soft-decision output and noise correlation.
-The second scheme is the classical noise resilient vector quantizer known as the channel optimized vector quantizer.
-It is demonstrated that both systems can successfully exploit the channel's memory and soft-decision information.
-Signal-to-distortion (SDR) gains of more than 1.7 dB are obtained over hard-decision demodulation by using only 2 bits for soft-decision.
+Two robust lossy source coding schemes with a low encoding delay are next proposed for the NBNDC-QB.
+The first scheme consists of a scalar quantizer (SQ), a proper index assignment, and a sequence MAP decoder designed to harness the redundancy left in the indexes of the quantizer and the soft-decision output and the noise correlation of the channel.
+The second scheme is a classical noise-resilient vector quantizer known as the channel-optimized vector quantizer (COVQ).
+It is demonstrated that both systems can successfully exploit the memory and soft-decision information of the channel.
+Signal-to-distortion-ratio (SDR) gains of more than 1.7 dB are obtained over hard-decision demodulation by using only two bits for soft decision.
 Furthermore, gains as high as 4.4 dB can be achieved for a strongly correlated channel, in comparison with systems designed for the ideally interleaved (memoryless) channel.
-Finally, it is numerically observed that for low coding rates the NBNDC-QB model can accurately approximate discrete fading channels in terms of SDR performance.
+Finally, it is numerically observed that, for low coding rates, the NBNDC-QB model can accurately approximate discrete fading channels (DFCs) in terms of SDR performance.